nanome-ai/plugin-docking/README.md

 $ ./deploy.sh -a <plugin_server_address> smina
 ```

-To view (and follow logs) of a container:
+To view (and follow the logs of) a container:
 ```sh
 $ docker logs --follow docking
 ```